 In 2019, we were led (through the amazing serendipity that always seems to find Jenn) to a permanent spot in the amazing community of Stoughton.
 We are honored to be a part of that “something special” that’s happening in Stoughton, that booming downtown economy generated by small businesses up and down Main Street.
 Starting the brick and mortar shop, visualizing how we would merchandise products, create shop windows, and more was an even greater catalyst to our unbreakable bond.

 So now, here we are.
-Nearly five years in (January 2021), and I can honestly say we’ve laughed every day that we’ve worked together.
+Nearly seven years in (February 2023), and I can honestly say we’ve laughed every day that we’ve worked together.
 We’re both a couple of weirdos who, along with many blessings, have faced adversity in life and will jump at the chance to tell you that a sense of humor is a necessary life skill.
 And, in retail, it’s absolutely essential.

 It’s not often that you get to meet someone by chance who you create a deep, binding soul connection with, someone who can change the way you think about the world and can push you to find your perfect place within it.
 Jenn has been that for me throughout the lifespan of Grasshopper Goods, cheering me on and providing incredibly creative insight into the strategy for our future.I’m so happy to have made the decision all those years ago to take a chance at a new opportunity, and to have met Jenn because of it.
 Here’s to Jenn, to taking a risk, saying yes to things that make you uncomfortable, and to laughing each and every day.